facebookresearch/habitat-lab/habitat-lab/habitat/core/batch_rendering/README.md

 ### Composite files:

-The batch renderer can optionally pre-load assets from a "composite file", which is a single *gltf* files that contains an entire dataset.
+The batch renderer can optionally pre-load assets from a "composite file", which is a single *gltf* file that contains an entire dataset.
 It is possible to pre-load multiple composite files.
 This is the preferred way to use the batch renderer due to increased performance.

 To use them, the following configuration field must be set:
 ```